quasoft/backgammonjs/docs/README.md

 The environment layer contains external systems and frameworks the project depends on, like `Node.js` and `Socket.IO`.

 Foundation of project is laid on `node.js`.
 Network connectivity is implemented via `Socket.IO`.
 Storage of objects will be performed by `MongoDB`, but database layer has not been integrated yet, so everything is reset when the server application is restarted.
+Database will be required if we decide to allow players to register and save their game history.

 ### Module layer